KarthikGangadhar/depth-estimation/README.md

 # depth-estimation
-The original code is at the repo Dense Depth Original Code This version has been modified here
+The original code is at the repo [Dense Depth](https://github.com/priya-dwivedi/Deep-Learning/tree/master/depth_estimation), This version has been modified here